-Table 4-33 lists the component assessment details for the Cisco ISR.
+Table 4-32 lists the component assessment details for the Cisco ISR.

-Cisco ISR Validated PRIMARY FUNCTION Protect trusted networks from untrusted networks with ACLs or firewall/IDS/IPS REQUIREMENT: 1, 11 (1.2, 1.3, 11.4) ASSESSMENT CAPABII ITY SECURITY SERVICES "Enable only necessary and secure services, protocols, daemons, etc., as required for the function of the system; Remove all Disable Any unnecessary functionality, such as scripts, drivers, features, subsystems, file systems Unnecessary Services and unnecessary web servers.
-(Sub-Requirements 2.2.2, 2.2.4) Secure Administrative Access Encrypt all non-console administrative access using strong cryptography.
-(Sub-requirement 2.3) Uses SNMP Version 3-SNMP Versions 1 and 2 are considered insecure, (Verizon Recommended) Vendor Supported Ensure that all system components and software are protected from known vulnerabilities by having the latest vendor-supplied security patches installed.
-(Sub-Requirements 6.1) AUTHENTICATION Limit access to system components and cardholder data to only those individuals whose job requires such access Role-Based Access Access limitations must include the following Assign all users a unique ID before allowing them to access system components or cardholder data Use Secure, Unique Accounts Strong passwords.
-(Sub-Requirements 8.1, 8.2, 8.4, 8.5.9, 8.5.10, 8.5.11, 8.5.12, 8.5.13, 8.5.14) PCI Requires a timeout for sessions that are idle for more than 15 minutes, thereafter requiring the user to re Admin Session Timeout authenticate to renew access to the terminal or session.
-(Sub-Requirement 8.5.15) LOGS/ALERTS Secure audit trails so they cannot be altered.
-Promptly back up audit trail files to a centralized log server or media that is Audit Trails difficult to alter.
-(Sub-Requirement 10.5, 10.5.3) The Ability to Use Network Time Protocol Time data is protected; Time settings are received from industry-accepted time sources.
-(Sub-Requirements 10.4.2, 10.4.3)
+Cisco ISR PRIMARY FUNCTION Requirement 1, 11 (1.2, 1.3, 11.4 Protect trusted networks from untrusted networks with ACLs or firewall/IDS/IPS.
+CAPABILITY ASSESSMENT Secure Services Disabled any unnecessary services -"Enable only necessary and secure services, protocols, daemons, etc., as required for the function of the system; Remove all unnecessary functionality, such as scripts, drivers, features, subsystems, file systems, and unnecessary web servers.
+(Sub-requirements 2.2.2, 2.2.4) Secure administrative access-Encrypt all non-console administrative access using strong cryptography.
+(Sub-requirement 2.3) Vendor supported - Ensure that all system components and software are protected from known vulnerabilities by having the latest vendor-supplied security patches installed.
+(Sub-requirement 6.1) Authentication Role-based access -Limit access to system components and cardholder data to only those individuals whose job requires such access.
+Access limitations must include the following.
+Establish an access control system for systems components with multiple users that restricts access based on a user's need to know, and is set to "deny all" unless specifically allowed.
+(Sub-requirement 7.1, 7.2) ۲ Use secure, unique accounts - Assign all users a unique ID before allowing them to access system components or cardholder data.; Strong Passwords.
+(Sub-requirements 8.1, 8.2, 8.4, 8.5.9, 8.5.10, 8.5.11, 8.5.12, 8.5.13, 8.5.14) ٢ Logs Audit trails-Secure audit trails so they cannot be altered.
+Promptly back up audit trail files to a centralized log server or media that is difficult to alter.
+(Sub-requirement 10.5, 10.5.3) The ability to use Network Time Protocol - Time data is protected; Time settings are received from industry-accepted time sources.
+(Sub-requirements 10.4.2, 10.4.3)